Denkoek/representational-similarity-nn/README.md

 # representational-similarity-nn
-Code for the paper Finding Structure in Neural Network Activation Patterns via Representational Similarity and Convolutional Kernels
+This repository will soon be updated with the code to reproduce the results from the paper Finding Structure in Neural Network Activation Patterns via Representational Similarity and Convolutional Kernels